fhiso/tsc-governance/board/by-laws.md

 The Board shall hold meetings at least quarterly.
-Meetings shall be called as agreed at previous Board Meetings, or upon the request of the Chair or one-third of the Board.
+Meetings shall be called as agreed at previous Board Meetings, or upon the request of the Chair, Vice-chair or one-third of the Board.

 ### 9.9 [Deleted]